josedanielcl18/EA-app/README.md

 4.  **Open in Browser**:
     After the server starts, open your web browser and navigate to the address provided in the terminal, usually `http://localhost:8000`.

+## Security Notes

+This repository contained sensitive Firebase service account credentials and other secrets.
+Those have been redacted from the repository and added to `.gitignore` to prevent accidental commits.

+Recommended next steps:
+- Immediately rotate the exposed service account credentials in the Google Cloud Console.
+- Do not commit credentials to the repository.
+Instead, store them in a secure secrets manager or local `.env` files excluded by `.gitignore`.
+- If you used the service account elsewhere (CI, servers), update those configurations with the new credentials.

+To run the uploader locally (safe approach):
+1. Create a local `serviceAccountKey.json` file and place it in `firebase-uploader/` (not committed).
+2. Run `cd firebase-uploader && npm install && node uploadLogos.js`.

 #### 🛠️ Technologies Used

 * **Front-end**: HTML, CSS, JavaScript (ES Modules)